abelson-lab/scATOMIC/README.md

 devtools::install_github("abelson-lab/scATOMIC")
 ```

-In scATOMIC we rely on the Rmagic package to impute values.
+In scATOMIC we use the Rmagic package to impute values.

 To use MAGIC, you will need to install both the R and Python packages.